tmobile/jazz-installer/README.md

      **cidrcheck command =  aws ec2 describe-subnets --filters Name=cidrBlock,Values=10.0.0.0/16 --output=text > ./cidrexists
      default CIDR 10.0.0.0/16 already exists.
 Please try creating the stack again by providing own subnet**

- 4. Installer CIDR Already exists - then run below command to proceed:
+ ### 4. Installer CIDR Already exists - then run below command to proceed:

-## Scenario 2 - Building stack in an existing Network (provide Network information to create instances and the rest of the stack).
+ Building stack in an existing Network (provide Network information to create instances and the rest of the stack).

+ Run the below command
-1. ./run.py
+    ./run.py

 Follow the prompts: